 Each community we work with designs its own solutions.
 Here are some of the exciting projects they have in the works:

 Michigan City, Indiana: The city and its residents rely on Trail Creek — which flows into Lake Michigan — for recreation, ecotourism, and the health and safety of the city’s renowned Washington Park beaches.
-We helped the city raise more than $1 million to restore wetlands along the creek.
-Now we’re organizing community members to help guide the wetlands’ design.
-This project will keep pollutants out of Trail Creek, provide fishing access points and improved fish habitat, and give students more opportunities to learn about their local environment.
+We helped the city raise more than $1.2 million to restore wetlands along the creek.
+We also worked with local stakeholders to develop a Green Stormwater Streets policy that is working its way through the political process.
+If implemented, the policy will become a cost-effective model to reduce flooding, improve Great Lakes water quality, and beautify neighborhoods.

 Southeast Chicago: The Southeast Side is home to several Lake Michigan beaches and the Calumet River, which flows into the lake.
 The river and nearby neighborhoods have suffered from a legacy of industrial pollution.
-But community members have exciting ideas about how green industry, bike trails, community green spaces and a cleaner river could enhance their quality of life and attract people to their neighborhoods.
-We’re working with local community groups to create pop-up events that will inspire new thinking about the area, get more people involved in the conversation, and begin to spur long-term investment.
+But community members have exciting ideas about how green industry, bike trails, community green spaces and a cleaner river could enhance their quality of life.
+We partnered with a local coalition — Calumet Connect — to create pop-up events that inspired new thinking about the area.
+Now we’re working with the coalition to ensure that community voices can help shape the City of Chicago’s plans for industrial zoning, green infrastructure, and stormwater management in the neighborhood.

 Want to know more about what’s happening locally?
 Contact our planning staff: